stites/rwh/notes/011-strict-vs-non-strict.md

 Haskell][soh] course - _non-strictness_ may allow the compiler to throw that thunk out of the final codebase.

+Sidenote: this means that things like short-circuting `||` come for free in Haskell!

 [SO]:http://stackoverflow.com/a/7141537/1529734
 [wiki]: https://en.wikibooks.org/wiki/Haskell/Denotational_semantics
 [soh]: https://youtu.be/iuBwKIcC198?t=1h16m14s